 Let's call our endpoint /api/pusher/auth.
 There is one action to implement.

 Step 4: Debug and Validate

 You can easily debug and validate your Pusher implementation without any frontend at all.
 In my app, where there is basically no business logic, I created a simple endpoint that will trigger Pusher events on demand for testing.
-Take a look at this commit.

 Now, I can simply trigger Pusher events by using CURL:

 What is cool about Pusher is that it has excellent debug console available on web.
 What it means is that you don't need to have a frontend-ready solution - work on a backend till you're ready!

 Go to your Debug Console in the Pusher dashboard, restart your server and observe if Pusher is getting the needed data!